Human Bomb: Quality Comics

 Roy Lincoln is originally a scientist working with his father on a special explosive chemical called "27-QRX".
 When Nazi spies invade his lab and kill his father, he ingests the chemical to prevent it from falling into their hands.
 As a result, Lincoln gains the ability to cause explosions in any object he touches, particularly through his hands.
-He can only control his abilities using special asbestos gloves, which were retconned into "Fibro-wax" gloves after asbestos was discovered to be harmful.
+He can only control his abilities using special asbestos gloves, which were retconned to be "Fibro-wax" gloves after asbestos was discovered to be harmful.
 Donning a containment suit to prevent accidental explosions, Lincoln becomes the "Human Bomb", removing his gloves only to expose his explosive powers against Nazi and Japanese enemies, as well as ordinary criminals.
-He also fights the invisible Mr. Chameleon, the pied piper of destruction Herman Stingmayer, and Yarboe, who has the Human Bomb's explosive ability.
+He also fights the invisible Mr. Chameleon, the pied piper of destruction Herman Stingmayer, and Yarboe, who shares the Human Bomb's explosive ability.

 He later gains enough control over his powers to be able to remove the containment suit, though the gloves are always necessary.

 In 1943, the Bomb briefly has a comedy sidekick, Hustace Throckmorton, who has similar powers to him but only on the soles of his feet.
 Following this, Lincoln shares his formula with three friends — Swordo the Sword Swallower, Montague McGurx, and Red Rogers.
 They become "the Bombardiers", and work behind enemy lines for a few issues targeting Japanese and German soldiers.
 The Human Bomb drops his new team soon after and returned to the States alone.

 A Human Bomb feature continued in Police Comics through issue #58, published in September 1946.